BioX-NKU/Fountain/README.md

-* After data preprocessing, you should load the raw count matrix scATAC-seq data via:
+* First, load and preprocess the raw scATAC-seq count matrix, including binarization and filtering peaks with low counts to reduce noise (typically 1-5% of cells).
+While stricter filtering improves training time and memory, it may compromise biological signal retention.

   ```python
   adata=sc.read("./MB.h5ad")